firebase/quickstart-ios/abtesting/ABTestingExample/README.md

 Verify the following two flows:

 Test on device:
-Run the sample and copy the printed remote installations ID or the installation auth token from Xcode's console into the 'Manage test devices' section in Firebase Console (click into details in 'Experiment Overview' when experiment is in Draft status).
+Run the sample and copy the printed installation auth token from Xcode's console into the 'Manage test devices' section in Firebase Console (click into details in 'Experiment Overview' when experiment is in Draft status).